 Apr 26 2010

-While we wait for the peregrine eggs to hatch at Gulf Tower, here are some quick tips on how to tell the difference between the two adult birds on camera.
+Here are some quick tips on how to tell the difference between the two adult peregrines at the Gulf Tower while viewing them on the falconcam.

 Both are shown above.
 Dori, the female, is on the left, her mate Louie on the right.
 Here are some clues to identify them as you watch the webcam: